We understand that as busy parents with so many plates in the air, moving to a sustainable lifestyle can seem like a daunting task.

 5. Get involved in community projects

 Other community projects may be upcycled projects or yard sales that save sending items to the trash.
-If there aren’t any initiatives in your area already, why not have a go at creating one.
+If there aren’t any initiatives in your area already, why not have a go at creating one?
 We love the idea of old upcycling materials into toys or games, or pieces of furniture.
 The most special thing of all is that they are made with mum and dad.

 Sustainability for kids: The takeaway

 Many of us find the idea of sustainability daunting, but when we really look at our daily lives, there are steps that we take towards it naturally.
-Gardening, upcycling and hiking all teach sustainability.
+Gardening, upcycling and hiking all teach kids about sustainability.
 All we have to do is be a little more intentional with our conversations while doing these activities.
 Little by little, we will all become eco-warriors.